VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 Resend's React Email and similar tools let engineers own templates in Git rather than handing them to a drag-and-drop editor.

-4. Dedicated IP available at under $30/month
+4. Dedicated IP available at under $30 per month

 Shared IP reputation is acceptable at low volume, but PLG companies scaling past 50,000 monthly active users typically need dedicated IP isolation.